 - Active roles in steps are highlighted in bold

 - Deadline for registration is the Wednesday in week two of the semester.
-The Student Voice Coordinator would manage the Google drive and give access to GSAs to filter the google sheet to retrieve the information for their subject areas.
+The Class Representation Manager would manage the Google drive and give access to GSAs to filter the google sheet to retrieve the information for their subject areas.

 - Larger class may require more than one class rep. There is no limit on the number of reps per class.
 Postgraduate classes with less than 15 students do not need a class rep.